Skaters in the City of Portland, Oregon received an early Christmas

 skateboard community and the in-line community came together in peace

-for one night, for one purpose and spoke with one passionate voice about their dedication to and the guardianship they feel for the sport of
+for one night, for one purpose and spoke with one passionate voice about their dedication

 skating.